 OSU Cartography Services currently employs three undergraduate students working on the AAPG-OSU GIS Consortium projects.

-Kirsten Kuhn – using Adobe Illustrator to digitize the stratigraphic charts and cross-sections on the Mid-Continent Highway map.
+Kirsten Kuhn – using Adobe Illustrator to digitize the stratigraphic charts and cross-sections as well as digitizing the feature classes of the Geological Highway Map-Pacific Southwest project.